birdhouse is home to a handful of web projects by Scot Hacker, aka shacker. birdhouse has been a bunch of things through the years...

 Updated from time-to-time.
 More than 13 years of posts on misc topics, going back to the beginning of blogging.

 Hundreds of pages of mostly outdated writing and web arts, kept around for purely historical reasons.
 This arts collective started at the birth of the web (around 1993) and was maintained actively through around 1999.
 None of it has been updated since then, and the formatting and coding is embarrassing by today's standards.
 But in the mid-90s, there were few enough sites in existence that there were entire magazines dedicated to reviewing individual web sites, and Birdhouse was written up in lots of them.
-We even won awards for our "cutting edge" use of web technologies, since we were pushing the limits of what was then possible (for example "flow" was the first example of using heavy repetition, of animated gifs to create a psychedelic effect and was considered ground-breaking at then time).
+We even won awards for our "cutting edge" use of web technologies, since we were pushing the limits of what was then possible (for example "flow" was the first example of using heavily repetitive animated gifs to create a psychedelic effect, and was considered ground-breaking at the time).

-Various shell, Python, and PHP scripts Scot's written over the years to solve specific problems with Django, WordPress, Movable Type, QuickTime Streaming Server, web host performance, and other random stuff.
+Misc shell, Python, and PHP scripts written over the years to solve specific problems with Django, WordPress, Movable Type, QuickTime Streaming Server, web host performance, and other random stuff.